JordanCWard/Row_Health/README.md

 Clicks: Silver also registered the highest number of clicks at 794,857, whereas Platinum had the lowest at 138,153.
 Cost per Click: Bronze, Silver, and Platinum shared the lowest cost per click at $0.04, and Gold posted the highest at $0.05.
 Cost per Signup: Silver secured the lowest cost per signup at $2.42, while Platinum showed the highest at $490.77.
+Bronze: This plan has a click-through rate of 11.12% and a cost per click of $0.04, leading to a 0.02% signup rate and a cost per signup of $23.90.
+The campaign with the most customers is Preventative Care News.
+Silver: With a click-through rate of 9.60% and a cost per click of $0.04, Silver achieves a 0.17% signup rate and a cost per signup of $2.42.
+Its top campaign is #HealthyLiving.
+Gold: Featuring a click-through rate of 8.80% and a cost per click of $0.05, Gold shows a 0.03% signup rate and a cost per signup of $16.98, with a prominent campaign impact from #CoverageMatters.
+Platinum: This plan reports a 11.27% click-through rate and a $0.04 cost per click, but a 0.00% signup rate results in a high cost per signup of $490.77.
+Its campaigns include Affordable Plans and #CoverageMatters.

 State